guttih/voffcon/docs/device-setup.md

 In order to be able to communicate with the device using Ardos, you will need to setup your computer so you can use it to send a program to the device.
 This program is called the Device server.
 The device server will allow the Node server to view and change values on the device it self.
 To get the device server onto the device you will need to follow the instructions below.

 ## create the file config.json
 If there is no file called config.json in the root of the Arduino project, then you will need to create it.
 After that you should provide a ssid and a ssid password.  ssid is the name of your whifi network.  the ssid is the password needed to connect to that network.
-Same values you need to connect your smart mobile phone to your wifi.
+These are the same values you need to connect your smart mobile phone to your wifi.
 These values will be used by the node server to create the program (the device server) which will be uploaded to your device.

-### config.json content
+#### config.json
 ```json  config.json
 {"port":6100,
 "allowUserRegistration":true,